IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 and complementary arguments: ``inputFileName``, ``isGPUavailable`` and ``isVerbose``.

 As long as these structures contain necessary data fields compatible with ``solid3d_engine``, the script can be run without GUI.
-In order to meet compatibility conditions it is adviced to study input files which are supplied with **WaveProSHM** in ``examples`` folder.
+In order to meet compatibility conditions it is advised to study input files which are supplied with **WaveProSHM** in the ``examples`` folder.

 .. tip::
-   ``run_wave_pro_shm.m`` sript can be adopted for parametric studies by adding a loop for parametric sweep.
+   ``run_wave_pro_shm.m`` script can be adopted for parametric studies by adding a loop for parametric sweep.

 Visualisation in ParaView
 =========================
 `ParaView <https://www.paraview.org/>`_ is an open-source multi-platform application for interactive, scientific visualization.
-It also allows to manipulate data programatically by using Python scripting modules.
+It also allows to manipulate data programmatically by using Python scripting modules.
 `ParaView <https://www.paraview.org/>`_ runs on distributed and shared memory parallel and single processor systems.

 It can be easily installed both under Linux and Windows as well as other systems.